cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <em>
  A table indicating whether a given DBMS (SQL Server or DuckDB) successfully unnested a UDF-centric query from the Microsoft SQL ProcBench with a given technique (inlining or PRISM).
 A green tick indicates that the unnesting succeeded.
  A grey cross indicates that the unnesting failed.
+Figure 12 and Figure 7 share the same values for the queries unnested with inlining.
 </em></p>

 The principle issue with UDF inlining is that it produces complex subqueries with <b>LATERAL</b> joins